2022 Peruvian self-coup attempt

-In a controversial move, the Constitutional Court, whose members were elected by Congress in a questionable manner, removed judicial oversight from Congress, effectively granting the legislative body absolute control over the government.
 Castillo maintained that two contentious votes of confidence between his former Prime Minister Aníbal Torres and Congress provided a legal basis for dissolving the legislative body.
 However, this claim was disputed by a Constitutional Court ruling, which stated that only Congress could interpret whether a motion of confidence had occurred, thereby consolidating more power in the hands of Congress.
 This event was widely characterized as an attempted coup d'état by Peruvian politicians, the Constitutional Court, Peruvian media, and some international news organizations, drawing comparisons to the autogolpe of Alberto Fujimori during the 1992 Peruvian self-coup d'état.

-Representatives of many foreign countries, including Spain, United States, Brazil, Uruguay and the secretary-general of the Organization of American States rejected Castillo's actions and described them as an attempt to break the constitutional order.
+Representatives of many foreign countries, including Spain, the United States, Brazil, Uruguay and the secretary-general of the Organization of American States rejected Castillo's actions and described them as an attempt to break the constitutional order.
 According to an Institute of Peruvian Studies poll, 53% of respondents disagreed with his attempt to dissolve Congress, while 44% of participants agreed.
 Supporters of Castillo said that a soft coup was perpetrated by Congress against him.
 Some governments of Latin America, including Argentina, Bolivia, Colombia, Honduras and Mexico, responded to the crisis by refusing to recognize the Boluarte government and viewing Castillo as president.
 Castillo has also continued to consider himself as the legal president of Peru.